ahmedbenouezdou/angular2/README.md

-# Building an Angular 2 Website Using Routes
+# Angular 2  BootStrap
-This is a simple Angular 2 website using the brand new router.
-It demonstrates how to build components, configure routes, inject services, and use the `@Input` decorator to bind properties to components.
+This is an example Angular 2 and BootStrap  how to use build components, configure routes, services, and use `@Input` with the use modal BootStrap.

-## Dependencies
-- npm install
-- bower install
-- npm start
 ## Getting Started

 ```bash